What Jobs Will AI Replace? Top 12 Roles at Risk and How to Adapt

 Jobs Less Likely to Be Replaced by AI

 With AI reshaping the job market, identifying positions less prone to automation becomes significant.
 Certain jobs requiring human interaction, empathy, creativity, and expertise honed over the years—such as teaching, healthcare, creative professions, and construction occupations—remain firmly in human hands.
 These roles capitalize on the unique attributes that set us apart from machines, offering a degree of job security in the face of AI’s advance.
+What’s more, there are many jobs that only require an associate’s degree to remain sustainable into the future.

 Teaching and Education